-- 13.4 Inter domain linking to BT Systems is not permissible unless specifically approved and authorised by BT. - 13.5 The 3rd Party must use all reasonable endeavours to ensure no malware (as the expression is generally understood in the computing industry) is introduced to BT Systems. - 13.6 Where there is connectivity between the 3rd Party and BT systems the connectivity will be via secure links with data protected by encryption conforming to the cryptography controls in 14.9, 14.10, 14.11, 14.12 and 14.13. - 13.7 The 3rd Party will ensure that the systems and infrastructure used are contained within a dedicated logical network.
+- 13.4 Inter domain linking to BT Systems is not permissible unless specifically approved and authorised by BT. - 13.5 The 3rd Party must use all reasonable endeavours to ensure no viruses or malicious codes (as the expressions are generally understood in the computing industry) are introduced to BT Systems. - 13.6 Where there is connectivity between the 3rd Party and BT systems the connectivity will be via secure links with data protected by encryption conforming to the cryptography controls in 14.9, 14.10, 14.11, 14.12 and 14.13. - 13.7 The 3rd Party will ensure that the systems and infrastructure used are contained within a dedicated logical network.
 This network must consist only of the systems dedicated to delivery of a secure customer data processing facility.